 Without a doubt, Amazon Handmade competes directly with Etsy.
 The goal was to provide a niche and marketplace for handcrafted items by using the Amazon name.

 Have the efforts you’ve made in that direction yielded positive results?
 It’s debatable.
 Amazon Handmade doesn’t get the same amount of traffic or sales (for handcrafted items) as Etsy does.

 It’s also difficult to get approval to sell on Amazon Handmade because you must demonstrate that your items are distinct and, in some cases, show where (and how) they’re made.

-However, you can’t dispute that Amazon Handmade is a serious opponent to Etsy.
+However, you can’t dispute that Amazon Handmade is a serious opponent of Etsy.
 However, in most situations, you’ll discover that Amazon Handmade vendors also have an Etsy store, prompting the question of which one specializes in handmade better?